arungudelli/angularjswiki/content/en/angular/understanding-angulars-ngif-else-then-with-examples/index.md

 +++
-title = "NgIf Else In Angular & *NgIf Async Pipe Observable Example" subtitle = "Understanding ngIf else in Angular" type="post" summary ="Angular's *ngIf directive displays or removes an element from DOM based on the condition passed.To write ngIf else in angular,we need to define else template for *ngIf." keywords=["ngif in angular,ngif else in angular,ngif with then,ngif else and then templates in angular"]
+title = "Understanding *ngif else then in Angular with examples" subtitle = "*ngIf Directive Guide" type="post" summary ="Angular's *ngIf directive displays or removes an element from DOM based on the condition passed.To write ngIf else in angular,we need to define else template for *ngIf." keywords=["ngif in angular,ngif else in angular,ngif with then,ngif else and then templates in angular"]